 Needs less Maintenance

-Swift is a preferred choice of start-ups for one more significant reason.
-This programming language doesn’t have any legacy code and so, needs lesser maintenance as compared to Objective-C. Objective-C depends on C for its evolution, however, Swift is not.
+Swift for iOS app development is preferred by start-ups for one more significant reason.
+This programming language doesn’t have any legacy code and so, needs lesser maintenance as compared to Objective-C. Unlike Swift, Objective-C depends on C for its evolution.
 In C, iOS app developers need to maintain and manage two separate code files- (.h) header file and (.m) implementation file, for better efficiency and building time of the app.
 The same legacy is carried forward by Objective-C, which can be cumbersome to manage at times.
 In the case of Swift, only one single file- (.swift) needs to be maintained, making the overall maintenance quite easier.

 Has a Bright Future

 Swift is a well-designed and well-organized programming language.
-It provides an enhanced development process along with some excellent features while making the job of the developers easier.
+It provides an enhanced development process along with some excellent features which simplify the developers’ task.

 Though Swift has emerged just a couple of years ago, yet it has made a tremendous evolution.
-Undoubtedly, Objective-C won’t vanish from the market but it has definitely started losing its place since Swift came in the picture.
+Undoubtedly, Objective-C won’t vanish from the market but it has definitely started losing ground ever since Swift came into the picture.
 Also, it is evident from the conferences held by Apple and its software releases that Apple is going to develop Swift with some amazing features.
-So, we will be seeing a lot of upgrades of Swift in iOS app development in the upcoming future.
+So, we can expect several upgrades of Swift in iOS app development in the future.

 Along with the above-mentioned points, there are a few more considerations for the start-ups to choose Swift over Objective-C, as listed in the below table:

 Swift and Objective-C are the two most high-end Apple programming languages.
 However, Swift supersedes Objective-C in many ways.
-It is clean, expressive, and intuitive as compared to Objective-C. Also, when it comes to cost-savings, Swift is the apt choice.
-So, in this competitive business world, start-ups can opt for Swift and build outstanding iOS applications for their success.
+It is clean, expressive, and intuitive as compared to Objective-C. Also, when it comes to cost-savings, developing a Swift app for your business is the apt choice.
+So, in this competitive business world, it is advisable for start-ups to opt for Swift and hire Swift app developers for building powerful, immersive, and profitable iOS applications.